You’ve probably read the OKR basics.

 Focus is a forcing function.

-Best practice: If you can't fit your OKRs on a single slide (or dashboard view), you’re trying to do too much.
+Best practice: If you can’t fit your OKRs on one dashboard, you’re trying to do too much.

 3. Assign Clear Owners (For Every Key Result)